I Can Feel My Menstrual Cup: Causes & Prevention

 Coughing and sneezing can cause the cup to shift and move down.
 But this only means you have very strong pelvic muscles.

 If that’s the case for you, don’t worry too much, but be more careful.
-Otherwise, you risk “giving birth” and taking the cup out, by mistake, at the wrong moment, by intense coughing/sneezing.
+Otherwise, you risk “squeezing out” the cup by mistake, by intense coughing/sneezing.

 Which fold is best for inserting a menstrual cup?